 “You must keep records for 6 years from the end of the last company financial year they relate to.”

-In actual fact, for a buyer to assess your business, they will look only at the last 3-4 years performance.
-In addition it will help your sale enormously to produce 1-2 years cash flow forecasts looking ahead.
+If you’re looking for accounts duration for the purpose of selling your business, for a buyer to assess your business, they will look only at the last 3-4 years’ performance.
+In addition, it will help your sale enormously to produce 1-2 years’ cash flow forecasts looking ahead.